 The only essential step prior to entering transactions for the next period is resetting the period in the Summary tab.
-Click on Set Period:
+Click on Edit:

 From field.
 Normally, select Today as the

-Until date so the Summary is always current, but no transactions entered in advance will be included until their entry dates are reached.
-To begin accounting work for the new period, click Update:
+To date so the Summary is always current, but no transactions entered in advance will be included until their entry dates are reached:

 You might want to define common reports for the new accounting period, too.
 That way, they will be quickly available when needed.
 But they can also be created later.